Tom-Fox1/Parse-Docs/migrationGuide.md

 Note that only level 1 and 2 headers will appear in the table of contents.
 Unlike in the existing docs which shows level 1, 3 and 3.

 ### Paragraph Text
-⚠️ Minor changes needed
+✅ No changes necessary

 For normal text, just type your paragraph on a single line.

     This is some paragraph text.
 Exciting, no?

 Make sure the lines above and below your paragraph are empty.
-In the existing docs it is not necessary to leave an empty line before & after a paragraph.

 ### Code Samples